Pinggy-io/pinggy_website/content/blog/best_cloudflare_tunnel_alternatives.md

 ## 3. Tailscale

-[Tailscale](https://tailscale.com/) is a peer-to-peer VPN tool built on WireGuard technology.
+{{< link href="https://tailscale.com/" >}}Tailscale{{< /link >}} is a peer-to-peer VPN tool built on WireGuard technology.
 It emphasizes security and ease of use, allowing you to create private mesh networks between devices with minimal configuration.
 Tailscale bypasses the need for public-facing IP addresses by creating direct connections between devices, regardless of firewalls or NATs.
 Although Tailscale is primarily a VPN solution, it can serve as an excellent tunneling alternative, providing encrypted access to services on your private network without exposing them to the public internet.
 It is particularly useful for developers working on sensitive projects that need to remain private and for teams looking to securely collaborate across distributed environments.
 With automatic NAT traversal and integration with identity providers like Google and Microsoft, Tailscale ensures that only authorized devices can access your network.

 {{< image "best_cloudflare_tunnel_alternatives/Tailscale.webp" "Tailscale screenshot" >}}